Chairperson: Dr. Marc Favata

 What is Physics?

-One of the oldest academic disciplines, physics is a natural science whose goal is to understand how everything works at its most fundamental level.
+The goal of Physics is to understand how everything works at its most fundamental level.
 Physicists study nature on scales as small as an atomic nucleus to as large as the observable universe.
 Physics is the cornerstone of other natural sciences (chemistry, geology, biology, astronomy) and is essential to understanding our modern technological society.
 At the heart of physics is a combination of experiment, observation, and the analysis of phenomena using mathematical and computational tools.

 Examples of what physicists study include:

-The nature of fundamental particles (protons, quarks, electrons, neutrinos,...).
+The properties of fundamental particles (protons, quarks, electrons, neutrinos,...).

 The behavior or dark matter, dark energy, galaxies, and black holes.